SymfonyCasts/vue/sfcasts/ep1/await.md

 # The await Keyword

-Before we start using the products data from the AJAX call, there's *one* other way to work with promises... and I really like it!
+Before we start using the products data from the Ajax call, there's *one* other way to work with promises... and I really like it!
 It's the `await` syntax.
 We know that Axios returns a Promise... and that we *normally* run code *after* a promise has finished - or "resolved" - by calling `.then()` on it.